mrochk/fastlob/README.md

 ## Usage

 This book runs at a fixed decimal precision through the Python `decimal` package.
-The precision (also called *Tick Size*) can be set via the `PYLOB_DECIMAL_PRECISION` environment variable, the default value is 2.
+The decimal precision (also called *tick size*) can be set via the `FASTLOB_DECIMAL_PRECISION_PRICE` and 'FASTLOB_DECIMAL_PRECISION_QTY' environment variables, if not set it defaults to 2.

 ```python
 # examples/basics.py